sbt/website/src/reference/00-Getting-Started/13-Summary.md

     Scala](http://www.artima.com/shop/programming_in_scala_2ed) written
     by the creator of Scala is a great introduction.
 -   [.sbt build definition][Basic-Def]
--   your build definition is one big list of `Setting` objects, where a `Setting` transforms the set of key-value pairs sbt uses to perform tasks.
+-   your build definition is a big DAG of tasks and their dependencies.
 -   to create a `Setting`, call one of a few methods on a key: `:=`, `+=`, or `++=`.
--   there is no mutable state, only transformation; for example, a `Setting` transforms sbt's collection of key-value pairs into a new collection.
-It doesn't change anything in-place.
 -   each setting has a value of a particular type, determined by the key.
 -   *tasks* are special settings where the computation to produce the key's value will be re-run each time you kick off a task.
 Non-tasks compute the value once, when first loading the build definition.